TeamWillo/teamwillo.github.io/about.md

   feature: texture-feature-02.jpg
   credit: Gareth Cobran (right) of ID Studios, seen here shooting a Tarrus Riley Video
 ---
-### You see it in your head...
+### You want to make a film...
-...but how do you get it on TV, the internet, in magazines and on billboards.
+...but how do you get it to audiences?

-Agencies are expensive and The creatives don't get that you're running a business.
+You need financing strategy, market requirements, logistics and production expertise.

-### We are a group of creatives that made it our business to understand your business.
+Document Filing, Proposal Writing and Loan Applications excite us.
+Sounds weird, but it comes with the thrill of knowing that your awesome production gets off the ground.

-We offer access to the network of the best media practitioners out there, by acting as interpreters of business-speak, creative speak and technical speak.
+### How do we do it?
-In the end, you get what you want, and creatives get to be creatives
+We match your concept with entities that care enough about your message to get it on the screen.
+We believe in the power of the right team, and so do your prospective investors.
+If you have gaps in your team we can also help you fill it from our network of production professionals.

 ### Check out our ad.